shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 * PCI DSS is intended for entities that store, process or transmit cardholder data and/or sensitive authentication data **AND**
 * Entities that could impact the security of the cardholder data environment

-Note that PCI restates that Sensitive Authentication Data (SAD) is never permitted to be stored, even if Primary Account Numbers (PAN) are not present.
+{: .box-warning} Note that PCI restates that Sensitive Authentication Data (SAD) is never permitted to be stored, even if Primary Account Numbers (PAN) are not present.
 PCI DSS also applies to organizations that transmit or process SAD and are also required to comply with PCI DSS 4.0.

 ### Simplifying the Definition of Account Data, Cardholder Data, Card Data Environment, and Sensitive Authentication Data